 Far south in Peru, the Apu Ayylu Refuge is beginning to function.
 The houses have been completed and orphans are filling the rooms.
 A dream of the Quechua church leadership is being realized!
+All your dreams may come true with online casino bonus ohne einzahlung sofort 2020.
+All the variety of modern gambling is waiting for you!

 The goal that had been agreed upon after much discussion with native pastors was to establish an experimental self-sustaining community to provide shelter and training for two at-risk groups among the Quechua people in the highlands of Peru: indigent seniors and otherwise uncared for orphans.
 LAIM partnered with Missionary Action Projects to purchase a suitable farm and to build the initial structures.
 Once operating, the project is to be self-sustaining.